top of page

 The DM consortium, which includes the worlds leading researchers in DM, are now embarking on a new clinical trial for a therapeutic drug to help slow DM.
 The former Finding the Cure for DM Foundation have funded the Pre-Trial Aim 1 of the trial, to 'Evaluate oral riluzole safety and establish a candidate dose in a small number of dogs affected with DM'.
 Depending on these results, a larger Clinical Trial will take place funded by the AKC-CHF with Bubba's Buddie's funding health screening for participants of the trial.

-Details of this drug and the exciting new DM trial can be found on this link to the AKC-CHF website (American Kennel Club - Canine Health Foundation)
+Details of this drug and the exciting new DM trial can be found on this link below to the AKC-CHF website (American Kennel Club - Canine Health Foundation)

 Participants must be from the USA only and live close to one of the DM Consortium Universities: